tmtsoftware/csw-prototype/apps/asConsole/README.md

         The name that was used to register the Alarm Service Redis instance (Default: 'Alarm Service') --init <alarm-service-config-file>
-        Initialize the set of available alarms from the given Alarm Service Config File (ASCF) --list
+        Initialize the set of available alarms from the given Alarm Service Config File (ASCF) --reset
+        When used with --init, deletes the existing alarm data before importing --list
         Prints a list of all alarms (See other options to filter what is printed) --shutdown